lewisfish/signedMCRT/docs/main.md

 ## Code Structure

 See below for a brief description of each source code file.
-See (this)[relations.pdf] for rat's nest diagram of the relationships and dependencies between each source code file.
+See [this](relations.pdf) for rat's nest diagram of the relationships and dependencies between each source code file.
 Blue is a module with functions.
 Grey is a external dependency.
 Red is a module with only data components.